ininicho/Hangman/README.md

 # Hangman
 Hangman Game made using Python

 This is a simple hangman game.
-The words are countries from all over the world.
+Players can guess letter by letter or the word directly.